orf-lab/orf-lab.github.io/README.md

-## All resources for ordered random forests
+## Resources for ordered random forests

+The Ordered Forest flexibly estimates the conditional probabilities of models with ordered categorical outcomes (so-called ordered choice models).
+Additionally to common machine learning algorithms the Ordered Forest provides functions for estimating marginal effects and thus provides similar output as in standard econometric models for ordered choice.

 ### Scientific paper